T'POL: Our beliefs are based on logic and the pursuit of clarity.

 [Ready room]

-ARCHER: (pouring out the Voo-Sinteel) You sure you don't want a glass?
+ARCHER: You sure you don't want a glass?

 ARCHER: The Suliban woman I spoke with, Sarin, she also used the phrase Temporal Cold War.